GetPsyched6/Cappuccino/README.md

 This project is a Work in Progress.
 Feel free to contribute!

-The [Tiramisu project](https://github.com/GetPsyched6/Tiramisu-WIP) will be the coin built on top of Cappuccino.
+The [Tiramisu project](https://github.com/GetPsyched6/Tiramisu-WIP) [related] will be a coin built on top of Cappuccino.

 ### To Contribute: (Create an issue beforehand)